Roger Penrose: Early life and education

 As a student in 1954, Penrose was attending a conference in Amsterdam when by chance he came across an exhibition of Escher's work.
 Soon he was trying to conjure up impossible figures of his own and discovered the tribar – a triangle that looks like a real, solid three-dimensional object, but isn't.
 Together with his father, a physicist and mathematician, Penrose went on to design a staircase that simultaneously loops up and down.
 An article followed and a copy was sent to Escher.
 Completing a cyclical flow of creativity, the Dutch master of geometrical illusions was inspired to produce his two masterpieces.

+He later presented the documentary The Art of the Impossible: M. C. Escher and Me.

 Research and career

 Penrose spent the academic year 1956–57 as an assistant lecturer at Bedford College (now Royal Holloway, University of London) and was then a research fellow at St John's College, Cambridge.
 During that three-year post, he married Joan Isabel Wedge, in 1959.
 Before the fellowship ended Penrose won a NATO Research Fellowship for 1959–61, first at Princeton University and then at Syracuse University.
 Returning to the University of London, Penrose spent 1961–1963 as a researcher at King's College, London, before returning to the United States to spend 1963–64 as a visiting associate professor at the University of Texas at Austin.
 He later held visiting positions at Yeshiva University, Princeton and Cornell University during 1966–67 and 1969.

-In 1964, while a reader at Birkbeck College, London, (and having had his attention drawn from pure mathematics to astrophysics by the cosmologist Dennis Sciama, then at Cambridge) in the words of Kip Thorne of the California Institute of Technology, "Roger Penrose revolutionised the mathematical tools that we use to analyse the properties of spacetime".
+Dennis Sciama drew his attention from pure mathematics to astrophysics.
+In 1964, while a reader at Birkbeck College, Penrose, per Kip Thorne of the California Institute of Technology, "revolutionised the mathematical tools that we use to analyse the properties of spacetime".
 Until then, work on the curved geometry of general relativity had been confined to configurations with sufficiently high symmetry for Einstein's equations to be solvable explicitly, and there was doubt about whether such cases were typical.
 One approach to this issue was by the use of perturbation theory, as developed under the leadership of John Archibald Wheeler at Princeton.
 The other, and more radically innovative, approach initiated by Penrose was to overlook the detailed geometrical structure of spacetime and instead concentrate attention just on the topology of the space, or at most its conformal structure, since it is the latter – as determined by the lay of the lightcones – that determines the trajectories of lightlike geodesics, and hence their causal relationships.
 The importance of Penrose's paper "Gravitational Collapse and Space-Time Singularities" (summarised roughly as that if an object such as a dying star implodes beyond a certain point, then nothing can prevent the gravitational field getting so strong as to form some kind of singularity) was not its only result.
 It also showed a way to obtain similarly general conclusions in other contexts, notably that of the cosmological Big Bang, which he dealt with in collaboration with Sciama's student Stephen Hawking.